Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __purification_method__
   - Type: string
-  - Description: TThe purification methods can vary depending on whether it involves whole cells or free enzymes.
+  - Description: The purification methods can vary depending on whether it involves whole cells or free enzymes.
 In the case of whole cells, methods such as centrifugation, filtration, or flow cytometry can be              employed.
 In the case of free enzymes, methods like cell lysis, filtration, chromatography, and precipitation, among others, may be used.

 - __concentration__
   - Type: posfloat